 Vapor intrusion occurs when vapor-phase contaminants migrate from subsurface sources into buildings.
 One type of vapor intrusion is PVI, in which vapors from petroleum hydrocarbons such as gasoline, diesel, or jet fuel enter a building.
 The intrusion of contaminant vapors into indoor spaces is of concern due to potential threats to safety (e.g., explosive concentrations of petroleum vapors or methane) and possible adverse health effects from inhalation exposure to toxic chemicals.

-- Guidance For Addressing Petroleum Vapor Intrusion At Leaking Underground Storage Tank Sites – External Draft Review (PDF) (98 pp, 1.8MB).
-EPA received public input on the draft guidance.
-Comments can be found at regulations.gov.
+- Technical Guide For Addressing Petroleum Vapor Intrusion At Leaking Underground Storage Tank Sites (PDF) (129 pp, 2.8MB, About PDF)

 - Evaluation Of Empirical Data To Support Soil Vapor Intrusion Screening Criteria For Petroleum Hydrocarbon Compounds (EPA 510-R-13-001), January 2013 (PDF) (144 pp, 8.6MB) This technical report evaluates the PVI database.